 Read More: Best Musician Movies of All Time

 11. Dunkirk (2017)

 Even though ‘Dunkirk’ was a historical film based on the events that happened in Dunkirk during the Second World War, and although the film has a simplistic storyline, the storytelling wins us all over.
-Again, visuals, theme, and camerawork have always been the winning streak of Nolan’s film that continues with ‘Dunkirk’.
-Be it the production design, the humongous sets, or the historical artefacts, no stone has been left unturned.
+Again, visuals, theme, and camerawork have always been the winning streak of Nolan’s film that continues with ‘Dunkirk.’
+Be it the production design, the humongous sets, or the historical artifacts, no stone has been left unturned.
 The story revolves around many allied soldiers who have been stranded on a beach in Dunkirk, awaiting evacuation.
 Amidst bombings and the scarcity of transport vessels, the soldiers are gradually evacuated to see the light of the day, but not without sacrifices.
 We don’t see many groundbreaking performances because of the layered approach followed by Nolan yet again, wherein apparently seeing and listening is believing.
-‘Dunkirk’ is a literal spectacle that needs to be witnessed than being merely watched, it is a dazzling storytelling marvel.
+‘Dunkirk’ is a literal spectacle that needs to be witnessed than being merely watched; it is a dazzling storytelling marvel.

 Read More: Best Army Movies of All Time